 Promotions have long been a part of retail, but using promotions creatively can have a huge effect on sell-through.
-Beyond the seasonal markdowns, think about running a limited time promotion with a retailer, focused on specific styles or groups of styles.
-This can be done through a customer facing promo code online or a more traditional limited time flash sale.
-The more exclusive or time-sensitive the promotion is, the more inclined the retailer will be to engage.
+Beyond the seasonal markdowns, think about running a limited-time promotion with a retailer that’s focused on specific styles or groups of styles.
+This can be done through a customer-facing promo-code online or a more traditional limited-time flash sale.
+The more exclusive or time-sensitive the promotion is, the more inclined the retailer will be to engage immediately.

 Establishing a relationship with the retailer that extends beyond the purchase order can make a huge difference in your overall sales numbers.
-With high sell-through, you are more likely to receive in season replenishment orders as well as larger future orders.
+With high sell-through, you are more likely to receive in-season replenishment orders, additional leads, and larger future orders.

 To learn how NuORDER can help you drive sell-through with your retailers, request a demo or reach out to your account manager today.